-Unduplicated Count of High School Students Enrolled for Credit: Include all high school students enrolled in college courses for credit within or outside of a dual enrollment program
+Unduplicated Count of High School Students Enrolled for Credit: Include all high school students enrolled in college courses for credit within or outside of a dual enrollment program.

 Undergraduate Research: Opportunities offered to undergraduate students to make original contributions in an academic discipline via the exploration of a specific research topic.
-Research opportunities may or may not be associated with a specific course or earn credit
+Research opportunities may or may not be associated with a specific course or earn credit.

-\Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provide personal counseling on the transition from the military to a civilian life hospital care, working with the elderly or disabled) as a service to the community or the public in general.
+Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
+May also provide personal counseling on the transition from the military to a civilian life.

-\Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational

-Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring,

-Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.
+Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.
+Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.
+Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.

 Weekend college: A program that allows students to take a complete course of study and attend classes only on weekends.
 White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.

 Within a dual enrollment program: Program within an organized system with special guidelines that allows high school students to take college-level courses.
-The guidelines might have to do with entrance or eligibility requirements, funding, limits on course taking,
+The guidelines might have to do with entrance or eligibility requirements, funding, limits on course taking, etc.

-\Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving
+Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.

-Work experience (as admission factor): Special consideration given to students who have been employed prior to application whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.
+Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.